Digital vs Traditional Scrapbooking: Which Is Right for You? | aA

 Digital vs Traditional Scrapbooking: Which Is Right for You?

 Digital vs traditional scrapbooking is a question worth asking.
-Both approaches are real, each has trade-offs, and the right answer depends on your photos, your space, and how you want to spend your time.
+Here’s an honest look at both, so you can choose the right fit for your photos, your space, and how you want to spend your time.

 I have been digital for 24+ years now, so I will be upfront about where I land.
 But I started with paper, glue sticks, and a pile of craft supplies that took over most of our 800-square-foot Japanese apartment.
 By the time I had unboxed everything, the baby was waking from her nap — and there was no time left to make the magic happen.
 I do, however, remember exactly what I loved about it.
 Traditional scrapbooking is a real creative practice, interwoven with the joy of telling stories with photos.
 It deserves an honest look before I make the case for digital.